desdic/greyhat.dk/content/io-smashthestack08.md

 }
 ```

-I actually tried to do a heap overflow but couldn't really understand why I had issues getting the return address overwritten.
+I actually tried to do a overflow but couldn't really understand why I had issues getting the return address overwritten.
 So I found an article about [C++ VPTRs](http://phrack.org/issues/56/8.html#article).
 So its a matter of overwriting the virtual function (operator+)

 ```sh
 level8@io:/levels$ gdb -q ./level08